CybercentreCanada/assemblyline-ui-frontend/README.md

 # Assemblyline UI Frontend

-This repo is dedicated for the new version off Assemblyline 4 UI.
-It uses React as the framework and Material UI for the visual components.
+This repo is dedicated for the new version of Assemblyline 4 UI.
+It uses the React library and Material UI for the visual components.

 ## Image variants and tags